MicrosoftDocs/customer-insights/ci-docs/data/predict-product-recommendation.md

   :::image type="content" source="media/product-recommendation-highconfidence.PNG" alt-text="List showing high confidence suggestions for a select set of individual customers.":::

 > [!NOTE]
 > In the output table for this model, *Score* shows the quantitative measure of the recommendation.
 The model recommends products with a higher score over products with a lower score.
-To view the score, go to **Data** > **Tables** and view the data tab for the output table you defined for this model.
+To view the score, go to **Data** > **Tables** > **Output** and view the data tab for the output table you defined for this model.

 [!INCLUDE [footer-include](includes/footer-banner.md)]